TomAugspurger/slides/dask-inria.md

 # dask-ml

-1. Collection of experiements into a single package
+1. Collection of experiments into a single package
     - `dask-searchcv`
     - `dask-glm`
     - `distributed.joblib`